2024 United States state legislative elections explained

 See main article: 2024 Wisconsin Senate election and 2024 Wisconsin State Assembly election.

-Half of the seats of the Wisconsin Senate and all of the seats of the Wisconsin State Assembly are up for election in 2024.
-Republicans currently control both chambers.
-Redistricting ordered by the Wisconsin Supreme Court has completely reshuffled the state's legislative districts, leaving dozens of seats across both chambers with no incumbents.
-The new maps are more favorable to Democrats than previous maps, and the party is expected to gain seats in both chambers, with a chance of winning control of the Assembly for the first time since 2008.[10]
+Half of the seats of the Wisconsin Senate and all of the seats of the Wisconsin State Assembly were up for election in 2024.
+Redistricting ordered by the Wisconsin Supreme Court completely reshuffled the state's legislative districts, leaving dozens of seats across both chambers with no incumbents.
+The new maps were considered favorable to Democrats than previous maps.[22]
+Aided by this favorable redistricting, Democrats made significant gains in both legislative chambers, breaking the supermajority in the Senate, though Republicans still maintained legislative control.[23]

 + colspan="5" Wisconsin Senate